kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 artifacts the highest assurance about the integrity of each Kubernetes release.

-SLSA defines several levels of hardening, each touching more aspects of the release process beyond the techincal implementation required.
+SLSA defines several levels of hardening, each touching more aspects of the release process that go beyond its technical implementation.
 This document is meant to serve as a guide to reach the highest possible levels after consensus has been reached about their viability.